YudiDong/GAN-based-E2E-communications-system-for-defense-against-adversarial-attack/README.md

-This is an implement of our paper:
+This is an implement of our pre-print paper:

-“A Robust Adversarial Network-Based End-to-End Communications System With Strong Generalization Ability Against Adversarial Attacks”
+Yudi Dong and Huaxia Wang and Yu-Dong Yao, “A Robust Adversarial Network-Based End-to-End Communications System With Strong Generalization Ability Against Adversarial Attacks”, https://arxiv.org/abs/2103.02654

 # TensorFlow Version